Rose of the Shires Ultra

 Event overview

-The Rose of the Shires Ultra is a 54-mile circular ultra marathon that starts and finishes at Brixworth Country Park (Northampton Road, Brixworth, NN6 9DG).
-The route runs through Northamptonshire countryside, passing Salcey Forest, the Grand Union Canal and parts of the Nene Way, Midshires Way and Northampton Round.
-The event is a registered UTMB Index race in the 100K category.
-Awards are given to the first three male and female finishers and all finishers receive a medal and event merchandise.
+The Rose of the Shires is a circular ultra marathon of 54 miles (about 86.4 km) held in Northamptonshire.
+The event starts and finishes at Brixworth Country Park and follows a one-loop route that passes through Salcey Forest, the Grand Union Canal and parts of the Nene Way, Midshires Way and the Northampton Round.
+The route passes through 21 villages and towns.
+The event is a registered UTMB index race in the 100K category.

 Course and logistics